projectitus/projectitus/README.md

 # Project Itus - Bridging the gap between preventive medicine and genetic warfare.
-The tools to heal and defend against the conventional threat.
+The tools to heal and defend against the unconventional threat.

 Field of Invention: